 The UAE enjoys an overall economic stability, which has led to a large scale of job opportunities for local and foreign workers.
-In 2014, the UAE-based foreign workers remitted USD 1928 billion to their home countries.
+In 2017, the UAE-based foreign workers remitted AED 164.3 billion to their home countries.
 The money directly benefits some of the world's poorest communities, thus raising the standards of living of the people in the recipient countries.

-The UAE's gross domestic product at current prices is AED 1.46 trillion as of 2014, with a contribution of 38 per cent by the processing industries.
+The UAE's gross domestic product at current prices is estimated to be AED 1280.8 billion by the end of 2016 (PDF).

 Vision 2021 focuses on the UAE becoming the economic, touristic and commercial capital for more than two billion people by transitioning to a knowledge-based economy that promote innovation, research and development.

 In November 2013, the United Arab Emirates was nominated to host the World Expo 2020 in Dubai.
 The Expo is estimated to create 275,000 jobs and cater various sectors including tourism, aviation and infrastructure.

 The 'Green Growth Strategy' launched in 2012, seeks to enhance the country's competitiveness and the sustainability of its development.
 The strategy presented six focus areas: